taobataoma/meanTorrent/README.md

 37. User email verify and account active support, inactive account can not login and announce torrent data.
 38. User can set a signature info for forum.
 39. Auto get search movie/tvserial result from TMDB by keywords, user can select a result item to load resources info and upload.
+40. Admin can configure to hide all menu header for guest users, usefully for private tracker mode.

 #### Chat room feature:
 1. Users name list